Indoor soccer: United States and Canada

 Indoor soccer is a common sport in the United States and Canada, with both amateur and professional leagues.
 It is popular due to the short season for outdoor soccer in Canada and the Northern United States, and the ubiquity of arenas built for ice hockey and basketball which can easily be converted to indoor soccer.
 Indoor soccer is especially popular in Northern Canada due to the often unplayable outdoor conditions and its appearance in the Arctic Winter Games.

 The United States Indoor Soccer Association was founded in 1998.
 USIndoor soccer oversees all indoor soccer sports as well as "arena soccer" and "Futsal" in the United States.

 Major Arena Soccer League is the top indoor soccer league in North America.

 Mexico

-Indoor soccer or futbol rapido has also become a popular sport in Mexico, being included as part of the Universiada (University National Games) and the CONADEIP (Private School Tournament), in which university school teams from all over Mexico compete.
+Indoor soccer or fútbol rápido has also become a popular sport in Mexico, being included as part of the Universiada (University National Games) and the CONADEIP (Private School Tournament), in which university school teams from all over Mexico compete.
 In Mexico, "indoor" soccer fields are frequently built outdoors (though indoor courts are also used in some tournaments).
 In 2012 an eight-team indoor soccer league was launched, which consists of former professional association football players from Liga MX.